-Interest rates for variable rate loans are calculated by taking the general collateral reporate for the time horizon that corresponds to the repayment frequency of the loan on the day concerned, adding a margin and then rounding the resultant rate up to the nearest basis point.
-The margin is the same for both types of variable rate loan and is 10 basis points for loans agreed before 12:30 on 20 October 2010 and is 100 basis points for Standard Rate loans agreed thereafter, 80 basis points for Certainty Rate loans and 60 basis points for Project Rate loans.
+Interest rates for variable rate loans are calculated for the time horizon that corresponds to the repayment frequency of the loan on the day concerned, adding a margin and then rounding the resultant rate up to the nearest basis point.
+The margin is the same for both types of variable rate loan and is 10 basis points for loans agreed before 12:30 on 20 October 2010 and is 100 basis points for Standard Rate loans agreed thereafter and 80 basis points for Certainty Rate loans.
 Early repayment rates are taken from the set of rates for loans agreed before 12:30 on 20 October 2010.
+The DMO has provided guidance of how the formula is applied which can be found under the Technical Help section on the PWLB website.